My

-primary research interests are in the effect of water vapor on the
+My primary research focus is the effect of water vapor on the global

 atmospheric